 Hello and welcome to my first post on this blog!
-I am really excited about this post as minimalism is something that I truly enjoy and has changed my life for the better.
-So let’s get started!
+I am excited to write this post because minimalism is something that I truly enjoy and has changed my life for the better.

 Minimalism has no clear-cut definition.
 And it shouldn’t either.
-The general rule of thumb that most minimalist’s follow is, live with only the essentials and not to collect excess.
-Not only can this lifestyle change the way you shop but it can change the way you interact with the world and view your life and a consumerist society.
+The general rule of thumb for most minimalists is to live with only the essentials and try not to collect excess.
+Not only can this lifestyle change the way you shop, but it can change the way you interact with the world and view your life and a consumerist society.

-A little about myself before I begin, I grew up in a privileged home.
-I was very spoiled growing up (still can be too ?).
+I would like to give a little backstory before we begin.
+I grew up in a privileged home.
+Growing up, I was definitely spoiled.
 I received every gift I wanted on Christmas, Easter, Birthdays, you name it.
-I kept everything organized and very neat but I had A LOT of stuff.
-Of course I will always appreciate that I was able to grow up in that lifestyle, but as I got older and started paying my own way I realized other things were more important to me.
+Granted, everything was organized and very neat but I had A LOT of stuff.
+Of course, I will always appreciate that I was able to grow up in that lifestyle, but as I got older and started paying my own way I realized other things were more important to me.
 Relationships, health, and traveling the world were all things I wanted (and want) in my life.
-I do not want to be consumed by the world of consumerism.

-I also have noticed that over the course of growing up in California, one of the most expensive states in the nation, it was already expensive why add more to the mix.
-I want to enjoy the little things because after a few years the material items become just that, material items.
-They don’t hold as true of a value to us as a friendship, relationships, or experiences.
+Growing up and living in California, I knew that it was expensive and I did not have the money to add more stuff to my life.
+I wanted and needed to enjoy the little things because after a few years the material items became just that, material items.
+They don’t hold as true of a value as a friendship, relationships, or experiences.

-But enough about me, I want to give 3 really easy ways to get started with minimalism for the beginner.
+But enough about me, I want to give you 3 really easy ways to get started with minimalism for the beginner.
 And I mean easy.
-We live busy lives, just take the baby steps and you to will be on your way to a more simplistic and stress free life.
+We live busy lives, just take the baby steps and you to will be on your way to a more simplistic and stress-free life.